Skip to main content

 Right-size your runs

 If runs are consistently taking longer than expected, you might be adding too many stops.
-Look at your average stops per run and compare it against your punctuality.
 Most shops find 8–12 stops is a good balance between efficiency and punctuality.
+Two runs of 8 stops are usually more punctual than one run of 16.

 Plan staffing

-If your delivery history shows that certain days of the week are consistently busier (e.g., Fridays and Saturdays), you can plan to have an extra driver available on those days.
+If certain days of the week are consistently busier (e.g., Fridays and Saturdays), you can plan to have an extra driver available.

 Check driver performance